-Standard Notes is built on top of Standard File, an encryption library we built to ensure an independent, trustless, and self-hostable architecture.
-Standard File is open-source, and based on an audited open specification that describes how to encrypt, decrypt, and sync data for a user-based system.
+Standard Notes is built on top of an encryption library we built to ensure an independent, trustless, and self-hostable architecture.
+Our specification is open-source and audited, and describes how to encrypt, decrypt, and sync data with Standard Notes.

-When you register, sign in, or read or write notes, we use Standard File to authenticate your session, generate your encryption keys, and turn your keystrokes into gibberish through encryption.
+When you register, sign in, or read or write notes, we use this library to authenticate your session, generate your encryption keys, and turn your keystrokes into gibberish through encryption.

-Each Standard Notes account has a Standard File version associated to their account.
+Each Standard Notes account has an encryption version associated with their account.
 The version describes the set of steps required to generate encryption keys and encrypt data.
-Like any software system, upgrades are issued over time to address improvements and vulnerabilities alike.
+Like any software system, upgrades are issued over time.

 A security update inside of Standard Notes is a process that updates your encryption version to the latest, most secure version.
-It also generates new encryption keys and re-encrypts and syncs all your items.
+It also generates new encryption keys for your account.

 Strict Sign In

 Strict sign in is an additional security layer that can be enabled during sign in.
-Strict sign in tells the app you're using "don't accept any Standard File version less than the latest available version."
+Strict sign in tells the app you're using "don't accept any encryption version less than the latest available version."
 It ensures you're signing in with the most up to date security version.

 How strict sign in works: